cucumber/cucumber-jvm/cucumber-guice/README.md

 By including the `cucumber-guice` jar on your `CLASSPATH` your Step Definitions will be instantiated by Guice.
 There are two main modes of using the module: with [scope annotations](#scoping-your-step-definitions) and with [module bindings](#using-module-bindings).
 The two modes can also be mixed.
-When mixing modes it is important to realise that binding a class in a scope in a module takes precedence if the same class is also bound using a scope annotation.
+When mixing modes, it is important to realise that binding a class in a scope in a module takes precedence if the same class is also bound using a scope annotation.